 Take a magnesium supplement.
 8 out of 10 women are lacking in this mineral and it really does help with anxiety symptoms too.
 You can read more about that here.

 Once your medication is working, I want you to commit to getting out and about and doing all the things you have been either avoiding or just too scared to try.
-Pick a program like Panic Away and work it like no one’s business.
+Pick a program like 60 Second Panic Solution and work it like no one’s business.
 Or get therapy to help you get out there.
 Either way, you can use this time to really work on your anxiety recovery!

 Remember not to just rely on the medication alone.
 Use it to help you, but know that your body will heal, and you can help it to do so by using all the anxiety self help methods we talk about here.